nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 # 1. Introduction

-## 1.1 About GreenMileageEfforts
+## 1.1 Welcome to GreenMileageEfforts
-GreenMileageEfforts(GME) is an efficient carpooling management solution designed to help corporations reduce their carbon footprint.
-The GME system allows for the simple creation and management of weekly carpooling groups of employees looking to carpool to and from their office.
+As a Human Resources(HR) manager of a large corporation, you might be in need of an efficient way of managing your corporation's carpooling initiative.
+The GME system is designed to do just that.
+GME provides you with a suite of tools to use in the creation and management of weekly carpooling groups of employees looking to carpool to and from their office.
 These [pools](#6-glossary) of employees can then carpool from the office regularly on the specified days and times every week.
-Through the GME system, users can find employees based on their carpooling preferences and quickly group them with drivers.
-The system also maintains a database of the arranged carpooling groups for easy management.
+Through the GME system, you can also find employees based on their carpooling preferences and quickly group them with drivers.
+The system maintains a database of both the passengers, and the arranged carpooling groups, allowing you to easily access and manage the [pools](#6-glossary) of employees.

-GME is a platform that follows a [Command-Line Interface (CLI)](#6-glossary) such that users familiar with a CLI can efficiently navigate the program.

 ## 1.2 Navigating the User Guide
 For help with the setup of GME, refer to the [“Quick Start"](#2-quick-start-) section.